Jakebro210/project/README.md

+#project This project is to help us learn more on how to use git, bash, and shell.
-#project used nano "task.sh" to edit all the files
+#used nano "task.sh" to edit all the files

 #What is Scripting: added commands date, pws, and ls to task.sh (skipped cal because it didnt work)